 Lack of housing diversity and more housing options are needed.
-Redmond should consider homes for larger families and multigenerational living, and seniors with smaller incomes and support building of townhomes that are affordable, and other smaller living choices with some outdoor space.
-The missing middle which includes options like cottages, townhomes, duplexes, triplexes, quad homes, and accessory dwelling units should be available at varied price points.
+Redmond should consider homes for larger families and multigenerational living, seniors with smaller incomes, townhomes that are affordable, and other smaller living choices with some outdoor space.
+The missing middle which includes options like cottages, townhomes, duplexes, triplexes, quad homes, accessory dwelling units should be available at varied price points.